-ASCLS/CLMA/ASCP/AMT/AGT Legislative Symposium
+ASCLS/CLMA/ASCP/AMT/AGT/NSH Legislative Symposium

-“Leg Day” March 20 - 21, 2017
+“Leg Day” March 19 - 20, 2018

-The agenda of Leg.
-Day is always focused on current topics and is attentive to what business is foremost on Capitol Hill at that time.
-The first day of the meeting is educational for the registrants; learning about the issues impacting the clinical laboratory and how to present the message to our members of Congress.The second day is reserved for Hill visits.
-See the 2017 Legislative Symposium Leave Behind here.
-This year’s primary issue facing the clinical laboratory is Section 216 of the Protecting Access to Medicare Act (PAMA) that requires the Center for Medicare and Medicaid Services (CMS) to calculate and establish a new Clinical Laboratory Fee Schedule (CLFS) based on private payer payment data submitted by “applicable labs.”and the diminishing laboratory workforce Previous efforts around co-pays and competitive bidding models for lab were successful, having been appealed to elected representatives.
+The agenda of the symposium focused on current legislative and regulatory topics affecting the laboratory and the legislative environment on Capitol Hill.
+The first day of the meeting is educational for the registrants: learning about the issues impacting clinical laboratories and how to present the message to our members of Congress.The second day is reserved for Hill visits.
+See the 2018 Legislative Symposium PAMA Leave Behind and Workforce Leave Behind.
+The primary issues this year included the Section 216 of the Protecting Access to Medicare Act (PAMA) which required the Center for Medicare and Medicaid Services (CMS) to calculate and establish a new Clinical Laboratory Fee Schedule (CLFS) based on private payer payment data submitted by “applicable labs.”and the diminishing laboratory workforce Previous efforts around co-pays and competitive bidding models for lab were successful, having been appealed to elected representatives.
 Face-to-face meetings with key legislators and their staffs create two-way communication and build relationships for future interaction.
 This year, CLMA members met with the following individuals:

 - Sen. Chuck Grassley – Committee on Finance

 - Sen. Rand Paul – Member Committee on Health, Education, Labor and

 - Sen. Benjamin Cardin – Committee on Finance